Reclaiming precious battery materials

 several mobile phones plugged in and charging

-Given Australia only processes a small quantity of Lithium-ion battery waste, these facilities will play an important role in boosting Victoria’s ability to reprocess hazardous and valuable battery materials previously sent to landfill.
+Given Australia only processes a small quantity of Lithium-ion battery waste, these projects will play an important role in boosting Victoria’s ability to reprocess hazardous and valuable battery materials, diverting them from landfill.

 This investment is being delivered under the circular economy policy, Recycling Victoria: a new economy.